-The River Management Society thanks the National Park Service for their support and guidance throughout the process of preparing this resource, and American Whitewater for their excellent online explanation of and links to state recreational use statutes.
-We thank the individuals below for the time and energy they offered when reviewing, editing, and offering guidance with enthusiasm and patience.
+The River Management Society thanks the National Park Service for their support and guidance throughout this research and review.
+Thank you to American Whitewater for their online resources concerning recreational use statutes and for their guidance and review.
+A sincere thank you to all people below for their time and energy spent reviewing, editing, and offering guidance on how best to research and present this information.